-2022 R'000 2021 R'000
+2023 R'000 2022 R'000

+REVERSAL OF IMPAIRMENT LOSS RECOGNISED IN PROFIT OR LOSS

+Impairment reversal - investment in subsidiary Impairment - loans to subsidiaries 996 (1 412) 247

+The impairment on the investment in subsidiary was reversed due to an increase in the recoverable amount of the subsidiary.
+The subsidiary's net asset value improved, as a result of fair value increases on investments in unlisted securities that it holds.

+Loans to subsidiaries were impaired due to a decrease in the recoverable amount of the subsidiary, as a result of fair value losses it incurred on investments in equity securities it holds.

 CHANGE IN FAIR VALUE OF INVESTMENT IN UNLISTED SECURITIES

-Fair value movements of investments in unlisted securities 923 2 899
+Fair value movements of investments in unlisted securities 117 923

 Fair value movements represent the change in the estimate fair value as determined from the perspective of the market participant who holds the securities as assets (refer note 7).

 FINANCE INCOME

-Interest income - cash and cash equivalents 2 2
+Interest income - cash and cash equivalents 3 2

-Interest income - investments in unlisted securities 4 869 4 140

-Dividend income - investments in unlisted securities 411 238
+Interest income - investments in unlisted securities Dividend income - investments in unlisted securities 5 856 1 228 4 869 41

-5 282 4 380
+7 087 5 28

+7 007 0 202

 OTHER OPERATING EXPENSES

-Administration costs 352 396
+Administration costs 393 35

-Audit fees 780 463

-Consulting fees 1 011 913
+Audit fees Consulting fees 849 986 78 1 01

-Forensic fees 3 784 4 001
+Forensic fees 1 880 3 78

+Insurance 598 53

-Insurance Legal fees 534 5 801 439 1 747
+Legal fees 15 062 5 80

-Listing and corporate action fees 610 718
+Listing and corporate action fees 501 61

-Management and performance fees - Nedbank Private Wealth portfolio (refer note 7) 363 440
+Management and performance fees - Nedbank Private Wealth portfolio (refer note 8) 255 36

-Other expenses 718 143
+Other expenses 228 71

-13 953 9 260
+20 752 13 953

-Г

-2022 2021

-R'000 R'000

-TAXATION

-Recognised in profit or loss

-Recognised in other comprehensive income -

-Reconciliation of effective taxation rate % 9/

-South African normal tax rate 28.00 28.0

-Exempt income 1.12 4.8

-Dividend income 0.70 0.7

-Impairment reversal - loans to and investments in subsidiaries 0.42 4.1

-Expenses not deductible for taxation purposes (16.23) (17.9

-Expenses capital in nature (16.23) (17.8

-Impairment charge - loans to and investments in subsidiaries (0.1

-Change in unrecognised deferred tax asset (12.88) (14.9

-enange in annecegnised deterred tax asset
+Increase due to intensive services provided by counsel and expert witnesses working on and preparing the case against Goldfields.

+2023 R'000 2022 R'000 TAXATION Recognised in profit or loss Recognised in other comprehensive income - Reconciliation of effective taxation rate South African normal tax rate Exempt income % 27.00 0.94 % 28.00 1.12 Dividend income Impairment reversal - loans to and investments in subsidiaries 1.42 (0.48) 0.70 0.42 Expenses not deductible for taxation purposes (19.51) (16.23) Expenses - capital in nature: legal fees (19.49) (16.23) Expenses - not tax deductible: SARS interest and penalties (0.02) - Change in unrecognised deferred tax asset (8.43) (12.88)

-Expenses capital in nature relates to certain legal fees and forensic fees, refer to note 3.
+Expenses capital in nature relates to certain legal fees and forensic fees, refer to note 4.

-INVESTMENT IN AND LOANS TO SUBSIDIARIES 5.
+6. INVESTMENT IN AND LOANS TO SUBSIDIARIES